johngrahamreynolds/Physics/README.md

 # Physics
 This folder houses typed versions of my writing, problem solving, research, study, etc. on all things physics related.
 The vast majority of my notes are written by hand, but I plan to gradually type them and post them here.
+This also houses an overview of my experience and various contributions in the field.

 ## Folders within include: